safiranugroho/microservices-demo/README.md

 [![Build Status](https://travis-ci.org/microservices-demo/microservices-demo.svg?branch=master)](https://travis-ci.org/microservices-demo/microservices-demo)

-# Sock Shop : A Microservice Demo Application
+# Sock Shop: A Microservice Demo Application

 The application is the user-facing part of an online shop that sells socks.
 It is intended to aid the demonstration and testing of microservice and cloud native technologies.